Financial Aid FAQ and Policies

 If I take a leave of absence or withdraw from school and want to return to SMC, will my financial aid change?

 In order for students to be eligible to take a Leave of Absence, they must be in good standing with the Registrar’s Office.
-A student can take a Leave of Absence for no more than 2 consecutive semesters at which point their financial aid will still be fully available to them if the FAFSA reflects financial need.
-If a student decides to withdraw instead of taking a Leave of Absence and returns no later than 2 consecutive semesters from leaving, they will be available to receive their financial aid award they had before withdrawing, if FAFSA reflects financial need.
-Students who take a leave of absence longer than 2 consecutive semesters will not be eligible for SMC aid once they return; instead they will receive financial aid based only on availability of funding, federal and/or state aid if FAFSA reflects need.
+If a student takes a Leave of Absence for no more than 2 consecutive semesters will be eligible for applicable institutional, federal, and/or state aid if FAFSA reflects financial need.
+Students who take a leave of absence longer than 2 consecutive semesters will not be eligible for institution aid, only applicable federal, and/or state aid if FAFSA reflects need.

 My family’s financial situation greatly improved this past year.
 Will this impact my Saint Mary’s award?

 Saint Mary’s Need-Based scholarships are based on a percentage of need as determined by the Free Application for Federal Student Aid (FAFSA).
 If a family’s financial situation changes substantially for the better we will re-evaluate the student’s need.
 For example, if the family’s number of students in college is reduced from 2 to 1 they will have greater resources for the remaining student in college.
 If a family’s income increases substantially, due to new employment as an example, this may also impact a student’s scholarship.
 We want to give our scholarships to students with the greatest need and we will always be happy to discuss and review the changes and how it impacts students’ need-based awards.
 The Pell Grant and the Cal Grant are based on the students’ Estimated Financial Contribution and the student’s eligibility is evaluated each year for those funds.
 Merit Scholarships are based on merit and will remain the same amount each year.